 Cenco v.
 Seidman (Accounting Malpractice) (1980)

 Represented new management of corporation defrauded by prior management.
-Involved GAAP, GAAS, inventory accounting, etc. 2-month jury trial, Northern District of Illinois (Chicago) (Judge Crowley).
+Involved GAAP, GAAS, inventory accounting, etc. Two-month jury trial, Northern District of Illinois (Chicago) (Judge Crowley).
 Jury verdict against Cenco.
-Defendant represented by McDermott, Will & Emery (Sam Weisbard) (Chicago).
+Defendant represented by Sam Weisbard of McDermott, Will & Emery (Chicago).
 Case lost.

 Spray-Rite v.
 Monsanto (Antitrust) (1980)

-Represented Monsanto in private treble damage § 1 antitrust price-fixing case re distribution of agricultural herbicides.
-6-week jury trial, Northern District of Illinois (Rockford) (Judge Roszkowski).
+Represented Monsanto in private treble damage Section 1 antitrust price-fixing case regarding distribution of agricultural herbicides.
+Six-week jury trial, Northern District of Illinois (Rockford) (Judge Roszkowski).
 Jury verdict against Monsanto.
 Plaintiff represented by Earl Jinkinson and Edward Foote of Winston & Strawn (Chicago) and James Rubin (Chicago).
 Argued case before Seventh Circuit Court of Appeals and before U.S. Supreme Court.
-Supreme Court made new law in adopting Monsanto’s position on antitrust conspiracy standards.
+Supreme Court made new law in adopting Monsanto's position on antitrust conspiracy standards.
 No reversal, case lost.